The “Smiling Lawyers” Website Home Page Trap

 The first few firms that used actual photos of their lawyers in their marketing were revolutionaries.
-But now that every third new website uses them, as a viewer I can’t help but think, “THAT’S what makes them unique?
-They’re a $100 million organization representing clients around the world and the single most important thing they want me to know about them is that their lawyers are nice?”
+But now that every other website uses them, as a viewer I can’t help but think, “THAT’S what makes them unique?
+They’re a $100 million organization representing clients around the world and the single most-important thing they want prospects to know about them is that their lawyers smile?”

 However, if the firm could agree on their target audience, USP, and how to say it in a way that those clients would find persuasive, THEN for the first time they have something to illustrate.
 THEN, if the best execution of that strategy include photos of your lawyers, at least it’s in implementation of a plan, it’s not just because the firm couldn’t do anything better, or didn’t even try.

-Too many agencies these days are simply persuading marketing committees to use those photos because (1) people like seeing pictures of themselves – i.e. it’s easy to get approval, and (2) they couldn’t come up with a brand message or execution that could have driven business.
+Too many branding firms and website developers simply use those photos because (1) people like seeing pictures of themselves – i.e. it’s easy to get approval, and (2) they couldn’t come up with a brand message or execution that could have helped increase revenue.

 If we reinforce the lawyers’ low expectations for their marketing materials, then they won’t value what we do – these marketers will be viewed as people who shovel meaningless brochures out the door, albeit using the internet as a shinier shovel.